CodeYourFuture/curriculum/content/js1/blocks/repl/index.md

 +++
-title = 'Evaluating expressions' headless = true time = 15
+title = '🧾 Evaluating expressions'
+headless = true
+time = 15
 facilitation = false
 emoji= '🗄️'
 [objectives]
-    1='Use the Teach Tech Together guide to construct your objectives' 2='Limit the objectives to 3-5 items'
-    3='Write objectives you can measure'
+    1='Define the features of the Node REPL' 2='Evaluate expressions using your mental model of JavaScript' 3='Evaluate expressions using the Node REPL'
 +++

-> Recall 🗣️ : Computers work by storing and performing operations on data.
+{{<note type="tip" title="Recall">}}Computers work by storing and performing operations on data.{{</note>}}

-## 🧾 Evaluating expressions

 Computer programs are built from many expressions.
 We must understand how expressions are evaluated to understand how computer programs are executed.

-We can take an expression like `36 * 45` and ask ourselves what it evaluates to.
-If we understand what the `*` operator represents (multiplication) and if we understand the arithmetic rules represented by the operation we can evaluate this expression ourselves.
+We can take an expression like `36 * 45` and ask what it evaluates to.
+If we know what the `*` operator represents (multiplication) and if we understand the arithmetic rules represented by the operation we can evaluate this expression ourselves.

 Happily, computers can evaluate expressions for us.